Alisha Edwards: The System (2023–present)

-Women Of Wrestling (2019–present)
+Women Of Wrestling (2019)

 Edwards made her debut on Women Of Wrestling (WOW) on the September 7 episode of the show under the name Sassy Massy, where she defeated The Disciplinarian.
 Through the second season, Massy teamed with Chantilly Chella in the WOW World Tag Team Championship Tournament, where they were eliminated in the second round by the Monsters of Madness (Jessicka Havok and Hazard).

 Personal life

 Inacio is married to fellow professional wrestler Eddie Edwards.
 The two have one daughter together.